-One of the Filmmaking Stuff readers sent the following question:
+What is your movie competition?
+Do you know?
+Well one of the Filmmaking Stuff readers sent the following question about this topic:

 Jason – I’m trying to put together a business plan for my prospective investors.
 I need to figure out who my competition is, and I am having difficulty.
 Do you have any ideas what my movie competition is?